 Before You Begin

 Bitterly cold winter weather can present unique dangers to your pup.
 Watch out for the following in cold weather months:

 - Ice: Thin ice is a real danger to dogs and puppies who might not realize where they're stepping.
 Prevent drowning and hypothermia by keeping your dog away from these areas.
 Even if the ice is thick enough to bear weight, your dog could slip and tear a muscle or sprain a tendon or ligament.

 - Antifreeze: Even a little antifreeze could be fatal to your dog.
 It's important to keep these containers locked away and clean up any spills immediately.
 It's also helpful to learn to recognize the symptoms of antifreeze poisoning in pets, such as vomiting, lethargy, and having trouble walking.

 - Arthritis: If your dog is already experiencing symptoms of arthritis, signs of this condition can become more apparent in cold weather.
 You will want to keep your dog as warm, try heated bedding and be sure to give your dog any vet-provided medication as instructed.

 - Carbon monoxide: Be extremely careful about leaving your dog in a running car while you shovel snow in the winter.
 Check your tailpipe to make sure it's not blocked, otherwise your dog could inhale carbon monoxide.

 Beyond those dangers, there are a number of other things you'll want to be aware of when it comes to your dog in cold weather.
 Dry skin can be an issue, for instance, and sweaters and dog boots can keep your pooch warm.
-You can also help them stay warm by providing more calories in their diet or stimulate your indoor dog's winter coat.
+You can also help it stay warm by providing more calories in its diet or stimulate your indoor dog's winter coat.
 And, it's critical that outdoor pets be provided with adequate shelter from winter's blowing winds.